-This section assesses institutional issues for implementing the ESMP and its monitoring plan and recommends a reporting and monitoring framework before discussing the mitigation measures for each identified impact in detail.
-The implementation of the mini-grid will directly involve the project proponent (developer).
-The duty and responsibility of managing the environmental and social impacts should therefore be the sole responsibility of the project proponent.
+This section assesses institutional issues for implementing the ESMP and its monitoring plan and accordingly recommends a reporting and monitoring framework before discussing the mitigation measures for each identified impacts in detail.
+The implementation of Mini grid in this project will directly involve the project proponent (developer), the duty and responsibility of managing the environmental and social impacts should therefore be the sole responsibility of the project proponent.

-For this project, the Sidama regional bureau of agriculture and natural resources, water, and energy will be responsible for enforcing compliance with national standards in the different areas of specialization.
-At the national level, Environmental Protection Authority (former EFCC) is responsible for evaluating and approving ESIA study reports and for providing environmental approval licenses, which must be obtained before the commencement of project implementation.
+For the purposes of this project, the SNNP regional bureau of agriculture and natural resources, water and energy will be responsible for enforcing compliance with national standards in the different areas of specialization.
+At national level Environmental Protection Authority (former EFCC) is responsible for evaluating and approving ESIA study reports as well as for providing environmental approval license which must be obtained prior to the commencement of project implementation.

-In addition, environmental protection units from the respective bureaus of agriculture and natural resources are expected to be involved in the monitoring of the environmental performance of the solar mini-grid power plant project in Sidama region.
+In addition, environmental protection units from the respective bureaus of agriculture and natural resources are expected to be involved in monitoring of the environmental performance of the solar mini grid power plant project in SNNP region.